 5. Quantify the value you’ll deliver to the company.

-Focus on your abilities and experience when negotiating compensation with the hiring manager.
+Focus on your abilities, experience, and cross-functional skills when negotiating compensation with the hiring manager.
 Talk to people politely and confidently assert the best fit for the job.
 The hiring team might be more inclined to raise your salary if you are able to focus on your value.

 6. Thoroughly consider non-salary compensation.